heutelbeck/sapl-demos/sapl-demo-authorizationaspects/README.md

 Run the application: `mvn spring-boot:run`.
 The demo application will be accessible under [http:\\localhost:8080](http:\\localhost:8080).

 Login with one of the users: Dominic, Julia, Peter, Alina, Thomas, Brigitte, Janosch, Janina or Horst.
 The Password is always "password".
-You can change this by providing another password in the application.properties.
-Not the plain value is needed but the bcrypted one (for example see https://www.dailycred.com/article/bcrypt-calculator ) .

 ## Spring Features